 The Department of Computer Science offers programs leading to the Master of Science and the Doctor of Philosophy degrees with a major in computer science.
 The department's programs prepare graduate students for positions in the design and development of computer systems and applications in business and industry and for scientific positions in industrial or academic computing research.
 Areas of research interest within the department currently include analysis of algorithms, cloud computing, compilers, computational biology, database systems, data visualization, embedded systems, natural language processing, networks, operating systems, theory, storage systems, security, and vision.

-Required test(s): GRE (all applicants) and TOEFL (international applicants)
+Required - GRE General (all applicants) and TOEFL (international applicants)

 4832, 0401, 0402, 0499